KimRass/warehouse/Data Science/Machine Learning/README.md

 		- For the cache to be finalized, the input dataset must be iterated through in its entirety.
 Otherwise, subsequent iterations will not use cached data.
 		- `filename`: When caching to a file, the cached data will persist across runs.
 Even the first iteration through the data will read from the cache file.
 Changing the input pipeline before the call to `cache()` will have no effect until the cache file is removed or the `filename` is changed.
 If a `filename` is not provided, the dataset will be cached in memory.
 		- `cache()` will produce exactly the same elements during each iteration through the dataset.
 If you wish to randomize the iteration order, make sure to call `shuffle()` after calling `cache()`.
+	- `prefetch(buffer_size)`
+		- Most dataset input pipelines should end with a call to prefetch.
+This allows later elements to be prepared while the current element is being processed.
+This often improves latency and throughput, at the cost of using additional memory to store prefetched elements.
+		- `buffer_size`: The maximum number of elements that will be buffered when prefetching.
+If the value `tf.data.AUTOTUNE` is used, then the buffer size is dynamically tuned.
 	- `enumerate([start=0])`
 	- `filter(predicate)`
 		- `predicate`: A function mapping a dataset element to a boolean.